Guardianship & Conservatorship Attorneys in Kalamazoo

 - Requires assistance to successfully obtain money

-As with a guardianship, you can direct the appointment of your conservator through appointment of an agent.
-Our attorneys will help you create a general durable power of attorney, allowing you to establish the person whom you trust to handle your affairs on your behalf.
-If you have not made such a designation and a conservatorship becomes necessary, the firm's lawyers work with your family and the court to help guide the appointment of a sensible conservator.
+As with a guardianship, you can direct the appointment of your conservator by appointing an agent.
+Our attorneys can help you create a general durable power of attorney, which allows you to establish the person you trust to handle your affairs on your behalf.
+If you have not made such a designation and a conservatorship becomes necessary, our lawyers can work with your family and the court to help guide the appointment of a sensible conservator.

 Decisions over guardians and conservators can often lead to disputes that divide family members, leaving them fighting over who should be appointed.
 Money and control are often at the heart of these disagreements.